-While most graduate courses in film studies are offered in individual departments, the Graduate Field Committee in Film Studies oversees the one credit Graduate Colloquium on Cinema and Theory each spring.
-All students participating in the Field Committee are encouraged to attend this course.
+While most graduate courses in film studies are offered in individual departments, the Graduate School Field Committee (GSFC) in Film Studies oversees the one credit Graduate Colloquium on Cinema and Theory each spring.
+All students participating in the GSFC are encouraged to attend this course.
 The course meets for four sessions throughout the semester, with a professor from a different department leading each session.
 This is an excellent opportunity for students from various departments to interact with each other and gain new perspectives on the study of cinema.
 For more information please click here.

 There are a number of graduate programs that offer courses and training in film studies.
 Prospective students should apply to the program that most closely matches their research interests and training goals.
 A good place to begin is to follow the links provided below.
-Students within these programs have access to the activities and resources of the Field Committee in Film Studies.
+Students within these programs have access to the activities and resources of the GSFC in Film Studies.

 Seminars and Graduate Courses

 The courses listed below have been identified by the GSFC faculty as providing foundational training in film studies across disciplines.
 In principle, these courses are open to any graduate student affiliated with the GSFC.
 Additional information is available in the Graduate Catalog as well as on Testudo and Department Websites.